kjunggithub/webkit2png-php/README.md

-webkit2png-png
+webkit2png-php
 ==============

-PHP wrapper for webkit2png
+PHP wrapper for the webkit2png application.